antvis/G6/docs/manual/tutorial/plugins.en.md

 ### Tooltip for Edge

 Edge tooltip shows the detail information when mouse enters a edge.
+More configurations are in [Built-in edge-tooltip](/en/docs/manual/middle/states/defaultBehavior#edge-tooltip).

 **Expected Effect**